microsoft/vscode-docs/docs/editor/integrated-terminal.md

 >**Note:** To be used as an integrated terminal, the shell executable must be a console application so that `stdin/stdout/stderr`  can be redirected.

->**Tip:** The integrated terminal shell is runnning with the permissions of VS Code.
+>**Tip:** The integrated terminal shell is running with the permissions of VS Code.
 If you need to run a shell command with elevated (administrator) or different permissions, you can use platform utilities such as `runas.exe` within a terminal.

 ### Linux & OS X